-Perceived value—the customer's evaluation of the benefits and costs of one brand compared to others—is a primary factor as to why the world’s most valuable brands are so successful.
-What makes it important from a company perspective is that customers may be willing to pay a higher price because they deem the brand as high quality or status achieving.
+What's perceived value?
+It's a customer's evaluation of the benefits and costs of one brand compared to another—a primary factor as to why the world’s most valuable brands are so successful.

 Branding lessons from Apple

-It’s hard to find a more inspirational branding success story than Apple.
-Founded by two college dropouts, the brand's expansion into various industries and new services such as Apple Pay helped to propel Apple into becoming America’s first $700 billion company.
-Moreover, it is one of the most recognized and respected brands in the world.
+It’s hard to find a more inspirational branding success story than Apple's.
+Founded by two college dropouts, its pioneering expansion into various industries and new services such as Apple Pay and iTunes helped to propel Apple into becoming America’s first $700 billion company.

 Customers are more likely to remember—and purchase—products and services that make them feel good